pavanjoshi914/Blog/_posts/2021-08-31-gsoc-final report.md

 I felt amazing after completing my work on the different technologies and codebases during this journey! 🥳

-## Future Scope
+## Future Scope ℹ️

 I believe that I18n is not a time-bounded project and has a scope of continuous enhancements.

 Some of the major enhancements which can be done are as follows -

 * Translation System for translation management.
 [Example](https://hosted.weblate.org/projects/f-droid/#languages)
 * Localization of CircuitVerse API to generate a localized JSON response
 * Localization of Model Data

-## Final Thoughts
+## Final Thoughts 💭

 Firstly, I would like to thank the CircuitVerse community for giving me this amazing opportunity.